MediaArea/MediaConch/DesignNarrative.md

 ### Focus on Fixity

-Both FFV1 and Matroska provide fixity features that serve the objectives of digital preservation by allow data to be independently validated without the requirement of managing an external checksumming process.
-FFV1 version 3 mandates CRCs on each frame.
+Both FFV1 and Matroska provide fixity features that serve the objectives of digital preservation by allowing data to be independently validated without the requirement of managing an external checksumming process.
+FFV1 version 3 in particular mandates CRCs on each frame.
 Matroska documents methods to embed checksums (MD5) in Matroska elements to allow for future validation of any content.

 Although the Matroska specification states that "All level 1 elements should include a CRC-32" this is not the practice of most Matroska multiplexers.
 As part of the Fixer aspect of this project, MediaArea proposes to develop a implementation checker that allows users to add CRC-32 to selected elements.